epfl-mobots/tdm-python/doc/intro.md

 - With `Client` and `Node` objects. `Client` is the base Python class for objects which manage the connection between your Python program and Thymio Suite, or more specifically the Thymio Device Manager (tdm), the part involved with the communication with the robots. `Node` is the base Python class for objects which are the counterpart of robots on the other side of the connection.
 Controlling robots with these objects is described in section [tdmclient classes and objects](#tdmclient_classes_and_objects).

 The package available on [pypi.org](https://pypi.org/project/tdmclient/), which can be installed with `pip`, contains just tdmclient and its documentation.
-The [Github code repository](https://github.com/epfl-mobots/tdm-python) also contains [Jupyter notebooks](https://github.com/epfl-mobots/tdm-python/tree/main/notebooks) (begin with [intro.ipynb](https://github.com/epfl-mobots/tdm-python/blob/main/notebooks/intro.ipynb)) and examples of [programs for the Thymio](https://github.com/epfl-mobots/tdm-python/tree/main/examples/robot) to run with `tdmclient.tools.run`.
+The [Github code repository](https://github.com/epfl-mobots/tdm-python) also contains [Jupyter notebooks](https://github.com/epfl-mobots/tdm-python/tree/main/notebooks) (begin with [intro.ipynb](https://github.com/epfl-mobots/tdm-python/blob/main/notebooks/intro.ipynb)) and examples of [programs for the Thymio](https://github.com/epfl-mobots/tdm-python/tree/main/examples/robot) to run with `run`.